 They should receive a booster every 12 months from the date of the last vaccination.
 There are core vaccines and non core vaccines for both dogs and cats.
 Depending on your pets lifestyle, environment, age and size, we will be able to advise what vaccines are best for your pet.

 Core vaccines which dogs should be routinely vaccinated against:

 • Canine Corona/Parvovirus

 • Canine Adenovirus 2/Parainfluenza

 We offer 1 year and 3 year Rabies vaccines.
-(3 year rabies can only be given if the pet has previously had a rabies vaccine.)
-A rabies vaccine is required by law.
+(3 year rabies can only be given if the pet has previously had a rabies vaccine, and comes in within 10 days of expiration ) A rabies vaccine is required by law.

 Noncore Vaccines: (given based on lifestyle/environment)